Matt54/ResizableVector/README.md

 # ResizableVector

-A cross-platform SwiftUI View that resizes images using Cocoa or UIKit.
+A cross-platform SwiftUI Image View for resizing vector files.

 This solves an existing SwiftUI Image View issue where vector images have artifacts when significantly scaled.